-A feature that limits the number of times your ads appear to the same person on the Display Network.
+A feature that limits the number of times your display or video ads appear to the same person.

 Frequency is the number of times a user sees ads in your display or video campaign over a given time period.
 Frequency capping works differently on display campaigns and video campaigns.

 - When you set the frequency cap for a display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, month, or any combination.

 - You can set a frequency cap to manage the number of impressions on the campaign, ad group or ad.